ClarissaMilligan/CS-1181-SP25/Quiz-Exam-Resources/FinalReview.md

 * Understand the characteristics of an algorithm
 * Understand the very basics of big O
 * Have a basic understanding of the main sorting algorithms and which is faster

-## Topics from the Midterm - Generics (these will have significantly less focus)

 ### OOP Review, Abstract Classes, Interfaces
 You will need to understand the following concepts.